Anglo-Iraqi Treaty of 1922

-The Anglo-Iraqi Treaty of October 1922 was an agreement signed between the British and Iraqi governments.
-The treaty was designed to allow for Iraqi self-government while giving the British control of Iraq's foreign policy.
-It was intended to conclude an agreement made at the Cairo Conference of 1921 to establish a Hashemite Kingdom in Iraq.
+The Anglo-Iraqi Treaty of October 1922 was an agreement signed between the British and the Iraqi governments.
+The treaty was designed to allow for Iraqi self-government and gave the British control of Iraq's foreign policy.
+It was intended to conclude an agreement made at the 1921 Cairo Conference to establish a Hashemite kingdom in Iraq.

+History

-In the aftermath of the First World War, the former possessions of the Ottoman Empire were divided between France and Britain, with the remainder becoming the present-day country of Turkey.
-The former Ottoman provinces of Baghdad, Mosul, and Basra were proposed to become a League of Nations Class A mandate under direct British rule, known as the British Mandate for Mesopotamia.
-The general public in the region reacted negatively to the mandate, resenting the imposition of British control; this led to the Iraqi revolt of 1920, which caused the British to instead decide that the mandate territories would instead become the Kingdom of Iraq.
+In the aftermath of the First World War, the former possessions of the Ottoman Empire were divided between the French and British, with the remainder becoming the present-day country of Turkey.
+The former Ottoman Iraqi provinces of Baghdad, Mosul and Basra were proposed to become a Class A League of Nations mandate under direct British rule, known as the British Mandate for Mesopotamia.
+The general public in the region reacted negatively to the mandate and resented the imposition of British control, which led to the Iraqi revolt of 1920.
+That caused the British to instead decide that the mandate territories would instead become the Kingdom of Iraq.
 On 23 August 1921, Faisal ibn Hasayn was crowned as Faisal I, King of Iraq.

 Concurrently, the area acquired by the new kingdom was going through a period of political turmoil.
-Nationalists who believed that the expulsion of the Ottomans would lead to greater independence were disappointed at the system of government decided for the British Mandate of Mesopotamia.
-Rather than the people of the region gaining a new sense of national identity through self-government, the British imported civil servants from India who had previous knowledge and experience of how to manage the administration of an overseas possession.
+Nationalists who had believed that the expulsion of the Ottomans would lead to greater independence were disappointed at the system of government that was decided for the British Mandate of Mesopotamia.
+Rather than the people of the region gaining a new sense of national identity through self-government, the British imported civil servants from British India who had previous knowledge and experience in managing the administration of an overseas possession.

-The Anglo-Iraqi Treaty of 1922 served to prevent uprisings in the intended new Kingdom of Iraq by giving Britain direct control of the kingdom's military, and significant influence over its economic and political affairs.
+The Anglo-Iraqi Treaty of 1922 served to prevent uprisings in the intended new Kingdom of Iraq by giving Britain direct control of the kingdom's military and significant influence over its economic and political affairs.

-French interests in the Middle East in blue, British in red.
-The overlap in Palestine, marked in purple, was created to allow for a British railroad concession between the oil-rich Persian Gulf and the Levant, and for the French to gain the former German railroad concessions between Allepo and oil-rich northern Mesopotamia.
+French interests in the Middle East in blue and British in red.
+The overlap in Palestine, marked in purple, was created to allow for a British railroad concession between the oil-rich Persian Gulf and the Levant and for the French to gain the former German railroad concessions between Aleppo and oil-rich northern Mesopotamia.